 Research at Russell Group universities

-The UK research base is highly productive and has a global reputation for excellence: with just 1% of the world’s population, the UK earns 12% of international citations.
+The UK research base is highly productive and has a global reputation for excellence: with less than 1% of the world’s population, the UK earns 12% of international citations and 16% of the most cited papers.
 This is seen as the acid test of whether research is being taken seriously.

 The Russell Group represents the 24 major research-intensive universities of the UK.
 These institutions are vibrant and dynamic organisations, actively contributing to their local communities and economies, yet influencing and achieving impact on a truly global scale.
 By virtue of their size and the quality of their research and teaching, Russell Group universities create and catalyse a hugely diverse range of activity which has a major impact on the economy of the UK.